vpenemetsa/sailthru-android/README.md

 ###JAR
 Download the [SailthruAndroidSDK] jar

+###Dependency
+The Sailthru Android SDK uses the Google Play Services Library and needs to be imported.

 ####For Android Studio,
 Add the SailthruSDK jar to a <code>libs/</code> folder in your project root.
 In your <code>build.gradle</code>,